 - Students who major in Business may not double-major in Economics or minor in Economics.

 - Students can develop skills in international business by either double-majoring or minoring in a modern language and combining it with a business major.
-Allegheny offers majors in French, German, and Spanish and minors in Chinese, French, German, and Spanish.
+Allegheny offers majors in French and Spanish along with minors in Chinese, French, German, and Spanish.
+Allegheny also offers courses in Arabic with a related minor in Middle East and North African Studies (MENA).